cwboden/.dotfiles/docs/_posts/2023-03-08-neon-white-level-walkthrough.md

 weapon cards, there's no maximum time for any level.
 It's possible to complete most levels at your own pace (including this one).

-There's not a ton to explore with this dimension of speedrunning the game, but it makes the game much more approachable, regardless of whether someone is a speedrunner.
+There's not a ton to explore with this dimension of playing through the game, but it makes the game much more approachable, regardless of whether someone is a speedrunner.
 And while we will see how different routes are baked into each level, we can also appreciate that max times were not set.

-Now we can jump into how someone would naturally progress through the level, if they were speedrunning the intended route:
+Now we can jump into how someone would naturally progress through the level, if they were tackling the intended route:

 ## The First Pass
+Although each level has shortcuts hiding in many places, there is also an intentional route that, while slower, is still quite snappy once understanding when to use the movement abilities.
+This gives players a chance to learn new mechanics and the level's themes but still practice more advanced skills or look for shorter paths.

+This will be the default route for the level, which -- along with shortcut revealed by the game's mystic Hand, *(discussed later)* -- is enough to pull the coveted Platinum time for the level.

 ### Introducing the Laser Traps
 Immediately out of the gate, first-time players at *Covenant: Hanging Gardens*